Home > Sectors > Public sector > The mayor, a key player in public safety in France

 The mayor and his deputies have the status of judicial police officer.

-However, I may be required to obtain information on the owner of a vehicle that is parked incorrectly or has committed an offense.
-Concretely, I note the numbers on the license plate and I transmit them to the neighboring gendarmerie.
-This way I can find the person concerned.
-If she is a repeat offender, I fine her, otherwise I call her to order.
-This makes me think of mayor of Illkirch-Graffenstaden, near Strasbourg.
-He issues tickets via his telephone in addition to the municipal police, in the evening or on weekends.
-Often, it is true, to respond to complaints from local residents who cannot get their vehicle out of their homes because another is parked incorrectly.
+On the other hand, I may need to obtain information about the owner of a vehicle that is badly parked or has committed an offence.
+In practical terms, I note down the numbers on the number plate and pass them on to the nearest gendarmerie.
+I can then trace the person concerned.
+If the offender is a repeat offender, I impose a fine, otherwise I issue a warning.
+This reminds me of Mayor of Illkirch-Graffenstadennear Strasbourg.
+He uses his mobile phone to issue fines in addition to those issued by the municipal police, in the evenings and at weekends.
+Often, it's true, in response to complaints from local residents who can't get their car out of their house because another is badly parked.

-Good self-control, an essential quality for the mayor
+Good self-control, an essential quality for mayors

-From sharing good practices to training
+From sharing best practice to training

 Our expert